neo4jrb/activegraph/docs/Configuration.rst

     **Available values:** ``:demodulize``, ``:none``, ``proc``

     Determines what, if anything, should be done to module names when a model's class is set.
-By default, there is a direct mapping of model name to label, so `MyModule::MyClass` results in a label with the same name.
+By default, there is a direct mapping of an ``ActiveNode`` model name to the node label or an ``ActiveRel`` model to the relationship type, so `MyModule::MyClass` results in a label with the same name.

     The `:demodulize` option uses ActiveSupport's method of the same name to strip off modules.
 If you use a `proc`, it will the class name as an argument and you should return a string that modifies it as you see fit.